dashingsoft/pyarmor/src/README.rst

     python pyarmor.py

-For more information, refer to `Pyarmor homepage <https://github.com/dashingsoft/pyarmor>`_
+For more information, refer to `Pyarmor Homepage <https://github.com/dashingsoft/pyarmor>`_